rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added a new section for modeling abstract data structures.
    - Added a discussion about "must + error-message" constructs for state data.
    - Added text about summary of changes in revision statements.
-   - Added a note to be used for IANA-maintained modules
    - Added a statement to require that revisons of IANA-maintained modules to include a reference statement.
-   - Added a template for IANA-maintained modules
+   - Added a template for IANA-maintained modules.

 #  Terminology